khalid-hussain/morals-and-behaviour/8-practical-morality.md

 treated as more or less inept.
 Moreover he may be inept in one matter, sensible in another, stupid in a third.

-[^mean-drivelling]: _drivelling_: Characterized by or given to silly childish talk or weak action; idiotic.

 190. The opposite of madness is the ability to discern and the ability to make free use of sciences and technical knowledge.
 It is what the ancients called the “faculty of reasoning.”
 There is no middle point between these two